 The financial statement has the following list of components:

-• Income statement — the financial statement that reports income and expenses for a certain period or generally referred to as a P&L statement.
+• Income statement — the financial statement that reports income and expenses for a certain period or is generally referred to as a P&L statement.

 • Balance sheet—results of account sheet/document of a company’s financial state at a certain period equal assets, liabilities, and equity.